Zzzzhen1/Funky_Pendulum/README.md

 3. What should students do to run the program.
 (Undecided yet: possibly use vscode or other editor space)
 4. Possible changes that can be made in the program and how can students revert their changes.
 (In both python and Arduino)

+## Getting Started
+Necessary Python modules:
+1. numpy
+2. scipy
+3. matplotlib
+4. pyserial
+5. pandas

+use "pip install __module_name__" to configure the corresponding module for your python

+Necessary Arduino Libraries:
+1. AccelStepper
+2. AS5600
+3. EasyButton
+4. ...

 ## Experiment Setup

 TODO: attach the pictures in the images folders here